 In 2015, CHAI began partnering with the American Cancer Society (ACS) to increase access to high-quality and affordable treatment, strengthen health worker capacity, and help governments establish plans to comprehensively manage the disease.
-In 2017, CHAI and ACS announced a groundbreaking agreement with pharmaceutical manufacturers, which was then expanded in 2020.
-With individual agreements with Mylan, Novartis, and Pfizer, Inc., the Cancer Access Partnership increases access to 20 lifesaving cancer treatments in 26 countries in sub-Saharan Africa and Asia.
+In 2017, CHAI and ACS announced a groundbreaking agreement with pharmaceutical manufacturers, which was then expanded in 2020 and 2021.
+With individual agreements with Biocon Biologics, Novartis, Pfizer, and Viatris, the Cancer Access Partnership offers affordable access to 26 lifesaving cancer treatments in 30 countries in sub-Saharan Africa and Asia.

 The agreements will result in significant savings on high-quality medicines, including key chemotherapies, hormonal therapies, biologics, and supportive therapies essential for the treatment of 30 cancers.
 Learn more about the partnership here.
 We are also working with governments to better understand their cancer treatment needs and expand services, including treatment for pediatric, breast, and cervical cancers.

 more breast cancer patients treated in Ethiopia

 Cancer Access Partnership expands in 2021 to increase access to treatment for 30 cancers in Africa and Asia